puppetlabs-toy-chest/puppetlabs-azure/README.md

 /opt/puppet/bin/gem install hocon --version='~>1.1.2' --no-ri --no-rdoc
 ```

-> **Note:** You must pin Azure gem installs to the correct version detailed in the example above for the azure module to work properly.
+> **Note**: You must pin Azure gem installs to the correct version detailed in the example above for the azure module to work properly.
 The example above pins the hocon gem version to prevent possible incompatibilities.

 Set the following environment variables specific to your Azure installation.